express-rate-limit/express-rate-limit/README.md

 Max number of connections during `windowMs` milliseconds before sending a 429 response.

 May be a number, or a function that returns a number or a promise.
+If `max` is a function, it will be called with `req` and `res` params.

 Defaults to `5`.
 Set to `0` to disable.

 ### windowMs

-How long in milliseconds to keep records of requests in memory.
+Timeframe for which requests are checked/remembered.
+Also used in the Retry-After header when the limit is reached.

+Note: with non-default stores, you may need to configure this value twice, once here and once on the store.
+In some cases the units also differ (e.g. seconds vs miliseconds)

 Defaults to `60000` (1 minute).